Ria424/developers-animatesdk-docs/Document_object/Document520.md

 #### Description

-Method; sets a specified filter property for the currently selected objects (assuming that the object supports the specified filter).
+Method; Sets a specified filter property for the currently selected objects (assuming that the object supports the specified filter).

 #### Example